Mayeu/slugify/README.md

 <img src="https://badgen.net/github/release/Mayeu/slugify?icon=github" alt="GitHub release badge"/>
 </p>

-👉 This is a really simple (*a.k.a "feature-less"*) tool to generate slugs
-:snail: directly from your command line.
+👉 This is a really simple (*aka "featureless"*) tool to generate slugs :snail: directly from your command line.
 It does not have any option by design and work best by piping one line at a time to it:

 ```
 $ echo "I'm no slug 🐌." | slugify